 We have seen that the only world we could ever know is known interiorly, through qualitative sense perception and thinking.
 It is a "marriage of sense and thought" (Edelglass et al. 1997), and we might surely ask: "If that is how the world presents itself to our understanding, and if our understanding is at all genuine, might this not tell us something about the nature of things?"
 Of course, our knowing of the world requires other interior capacities as well as sense and thought, such as those of imagination and will.
 The appreciation of qualities such as color also seems to require an activity of feeling.
-But the main point at the moment is the rather obvious one that all our knowing calls upon interior capacities - powers of inner activity that presuppose consciousness.
+But the main point at the moment is the rather obvious one that all our knowing calls upon interior capacities - powers of inner activity that presuppose consciousness (in which I include the "subconscious", and even much of what we mean by "the unconscious").